BoBch27/valtra-go/README.md

             Collect(c),
     }

-    // check if there are any validation errors if !c.IsValid() {
+    // check if there are any errors if !c.IsValid() {
         // return only first error
         return User{}, c.Errors()[0]